xiaoliangstd/unitree_guide-docs/source/docs/GettinStarted/Installation.md

 ### real
 Copy the unitree_guide package to robot's onboard computer.
 It is recommended to put it directly under the Home folder.
 Consider that there is no ROS and Python on the UP Board of the A1 robot. we cannot use the catkin_make command of ROS to compile the program.
 Nor can we use the PyPlot class to draw line graphs.
-So we need to change the following property in CMakeLists.txt.
+So we need to change the  CMakeLists.txt as follow.
 ```
     set(PLATFORM amd64)
     set(CATKIN_MAKE OFF)